 The application should provide clear, contextual error messages when a user makes an incorrect input.

-Command shortcuts and aliases (like c
+Command shortcuts and aliases (like c and s) should make frequent operations more efficient.

 The system should not crash or freeze when an invalid command is entered.